Four Palaces: Seventh Prince of Bảo Hà (Ông Hoàng Bảy Bảo Hà)

 Priests are usually approved to serve His reflection in a hầu bóng (serving the reflection) ceremony.

-It is told that under the reign of Emperor Lê Hiển Tông (1740 - 1786), the Bảo Hà region (nowaday Bảo Hà commune, Bảo Yên district, Lào Cai province) and the northern border were usually in dangerous situations.
-The Chinese enemy's ambition to invade and the clan chiefs’ aggression towards each other threatened the national security.
+It is said that under the reign of Emperor Lê Hiển Tông (1740 - 1786), the Bảo Hà region (nowadays Bảo Hà commune, Bảo Yên district, Lào Cai province) and the northern border were usually in dangerous situations.
+The Chinese enemy's ambition to invade and the clan chiefs’ aggression toward each other threatened national security.

 The imperial court assigned a renowned military general whose last name is Nguyễn to this area in order to secure the border.
 Under His brilliant leadership, the enemy from the north was defeated and the clan chiefs finally stopped their hostility to each other.
 Since then Bảo Hà became one of the most critical military bases defending the nation's border.

 Eventually, the brave general died in a bloody battle.
-The moment He was killed by the enemy, the wind started to pick up and the clouds to roll in forming into a shape of a horse in the sky.
-The horse radiated an aura then flied to Bảo Hà.
+The moment He was killed by the enemy, the wind started to pick up and the clouds rolled in forming into a shape of a horse in the sky.
+The horse radiated an aura and then flied to Bảo Hà.
 When it reached Bảo Hà; the sky suddenly got clear and five-colored clouds turned into the Four Divine Beasts.

 Meanwhile, His body also flew on the river to the same location.
 The local people, with their deep laments for the brave and courageous general, built a shrine in His honor.